If You Really Wanted to Change the Culture

 The Cultural Iceberg

 In 1976, Hall developed the iceberg analogy of culture.
-He reasoned that like the iceberg culture had some aspects visible, above the water, but there was a larger portion hidden beneath the surface.
 Edgar Schein adapted this model in 1980 to understand organizational cultures.
 Most recently Schein has been applying his theory to help define “nuclear safety culture.”
 Both of these gentlemen maintained that it was the “intangible” aspects of culture, the thoughts and beliefs that drove human behavior.
 They also proposed that lack of knowledge regarding these invisible aspects or disregarding them was similar to walking through a minefield without the aid of a scanner.

 What does the iceberg metaphor mean?

 Leaders, take note.
-What this model teaches us is that we cannot judge a new culture based only on what we see when we first enter it.
+What this model teaches us is that we cannot judge a culture based only on what we see when we first enter it.
 We must take the time to get to know individuals from that culture and interact with them to gain their trust.
-Only by doing so can we uncover the values and beliefs that underlie the behavior of that society.
+Only by doing so can we uncover the emotions, feelings and beliefs that underlie the behavior of that society.